 Note the second Culvert, higher up.
 This carries water only when the creek rises to this level.
 There is also a sensor (not shown) positioned so the city is alerted if the basin is not draining.

-BTW, This part of Taylors Ferry Road may have been known as Boones Ferry for a while, since they overlap here.
+BTW, this part of Taylors Ferry Road may have been known as Boones Ferry for a while, since they overlap here.
 Which came first, Taylor's or Boone's Ferry?
 Gotcha!

 Was there originally a wooden bridge here, back in the Jesse Boone / Boones Ferry Road days (1847) when horses and wagons were coming up and going down the hill?
 Wouldn't it be wild to travel back in time to this era?